lucyh4/NewsData/README.md

 # Overview
 This iOS project is implemented in Swift, MVVM (Model-View-ViewModel) architecture pattern, and Core Data for local storage with Xcode (v15.3).
 It provides a structured approach for developing iOS applications, promoting separation of concerns and maintainability.
+It is implemented with handling for light and dark mode.
 Developed for iPhone, iPad, Mac

 # Features